nielsenjared/nielsenjared.github.io/content/blog/creative/index.md

 * discovered

+TODO DIFFERENCE BETWEEN PRESENTED & DISCOVERED

 To solve algorithmic, or presented, problems, it’s simply a matter of recognizing a pattern and implementing a tried-and-true solution.
-A lot of technical interview questions are these 'classics' disguised as story problems, used to test both the breadth of your knowledge and the depth of your problem solving abilitites.
+A lot of technical interview questions are these 'classics' disguised as story problems, used to test both the breadth and depth of your knowledge.
 The list is long, but a few examples are:

 * dynamic programming